 What will happen to the uneveness of my chest (breasts)?

-Surgery should reduce the protruding ribs beneath the breast on the side of the scoliosis, making your chest more even.
-However, there may still be a difference in the size of your breasts.
+During surgery, the ribcage shape is made more normal.
+This will make your chest size more even, but there may still be a difference in the size of your breasts.

 Reviewed by members of the Pediatric Orthopaedic Society of North America and the Scoliosis Research Society